Read Time (minutes)

 Why a normal scan does not mean no pain

-Why the brain keeps producing pain
+Why the brain maintains a pain experience

-This is not “all in your head”
+This is not imaginary or "all in your head”

 Because this kind of pain is driven more by nervous system sensitivity than by ongoing damage, the most useful strategies work with the nervous system rather than focusing only on the sore area.

-● Improving sleep, which directly improves pain control.
+Improving sleep, which directly improves pain control.

 KEY TAKEAWAY